Reports to the Project Manager

 Qualification & Requirements

-The requirements listed below are representative of the knowledge, skills, and ability necessary to succeed as a Project Coordinator.
+The requirements listed below are representative of the knowledge, skills, and ability necessary to succeed as a Project Engineer.

 - Education: A high school diploma is required for this position.
 Industry related college degree is preferred.